-Roses, by far, are the number one selling flower in our shop.
+Roses are the number one-selling flower in our shop.
 Whether you receive roses as a gift or buy them for yourself, they will either come arranged, boxed, or wrapped.

-But no matter how they are presented or packaged, there are seven steps to fresh-cut rose care you should follow to get the maximum vase life.
+No matter how they are presented or packaged, there are seven steps to fresh-cut rose care you should follow for maximum vase life.

 Here is a short video that shows you these fresh-cut rose care steps.
 After you have completed the seven steps, there is only one more thing for you to do: Enjoy your roses!